Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG)

+We employed GPT-3.5-Turbo, selected for its balance of performance and cost, to summarize each segment based on its discourse and task context.
+For instance, when a student said, \textit{``put that position block there,''} task context helped the LLM infer that the students were setting the truck's \textit{initial} position because that segment's task context was \InitializingVariables.
+These summaries were used by LC-RAG to retrieve domain knowledge, replacing raw discourse that lacked context.
+Our summarization prompt, provided in the \href{https://github.com/claytoncohn/AIED25_Supplementary_Materials}{Supplementary Materials}\footnote{https://github.com/claytoncohn/AIED25\_Supplementary\_Materials}, was extensively tested.
+While certain summary words and characters varied across runs, semantic meaning remained intact.
+Two researchers validated each summary against the raw data, ensuring accuracy before analysis.

-We evaluate LC-RAG's ability to retrieve relevant information from a knowledge base relative to a \textit{discourse-only baseline} (i.e., without using environment logs).
-Our analysis involves five embedding models of different dimensions (discussed shortly) to assess LC-RAG's performance in terms of relevance, accuracy, and helpfulness (RQ1) across 216 student problem-solving segments.
-We also examine performance across task context categories and conduct classroom and focus group studies with 18 students problem-solving in C2STEM using Copa (RQ2).
-For our knowledge base, we selected two high school textbooks --- one for each domain in C2STEM, physics \cite{urone2020physics} and computing \cite{bourke2018computer} --- due to their open-source availability, curriculum relevance, and age appropriateness.
+We evaluated LC-RAG's ability to retrieve relevant information from a knowledge base relative to a \textit{discourse-only baseline} (i.e., without using environment logs).
+Our analysis involved five embedding models of different dimensions (discussed shortly) to assess LC-RAG's performance in terms of relevance, accuracy, and helpfulness across the 216 student problem-solving segments.
+For our knowledge base, we selected two high school textbooks --- one for each domain in C2STEM, physics \cite{urone2020physics} and computing \cite{bourke2018computer} --- due to their open-source availability, curricular relevance, and age appropriateness.

-For each of the 216 segments, we generated two embeddings: one using only student discourse (baseline) and one using the LLM-generated segment summary incorporating discourse and task context (LC-RAG).
+For each of the 216 segments, we generated two embeddings: one using only the student discourse (baseline) and one using the LLM-generated segment summary that incorporates discourse and task context (LC-RAG).
 To assess robustness, we tested five embedding models with varying dimensions: openai-text-embedding-3-large-3072, openai-text-embedding-3-small-1536, voyage-3-large-1024, voyage-3-lite-512, and microsoft-e5-large-1024.
 OpenAI (OAI) models were chosen for their high performance and ubiquity, Voyage models for their enterprise adoption, and the Microsoft model as a lightweight, open-source alternative.